Prep-U/satdaily-legal/privacy.md

 # Privacy Policy

-Pranav B built the SAT Daily! iOS Application as a FREE app.
+Pranav B built the SAT/ACT Daily! iOS/Android Application as a FREE app.
 This app is provided by Pranav B at no cost and is intended for individual use.

 # Information Collection and Use